HubSpot/Rosetta/FEATURES.md

 ## How does Rosetta work?

+Rosetta is mostly a thin layer of top of Jackson, which it uses to do all the heavy lifting.
+When binding a parameter, Rosetta converts the object to a JSON tree (specifically, it uses Jackson's `JsonNode`).
+Then it iterates over this tree and binds each JSON property
+(nested object properties are bound using dot-notation).

+When mapping a parameter, Rosetta builds up a map that represents all of the object values.
+It does this by iterating over the columns in the `ResultSet` and using the `ResultSetMetaData` to introspect the column and table name.
+Each value is added to the map twice.
+First it is added with the column label as the key, then it is added with the column name prefixed with the table name as the key (so if the table was called `table` and the column was called `column`, the value would be added to the map under the keys `column` and `table.column`).
+This is done to make mapping of nested objects easier (see [here](#mapping) for more detail).
+Once the map is built, we ask Jackson to convert the map into the desired result type.

 ## Nested Objects

 Rosetta supports binding and mapping of arbitrarily nested object graphs.
 Dot-notation is used to separate fields of subobjects.
 The